ClickCease Outbound links | what are they and how do they affect SEO

 • Natural Linking: Outbound links contribute to the natural linking patterns expected by search engines.
 Websites with an appropriate balance of outbound and inbound links are more likely to receive favorable rankings.

-Outbound links help SEO by signaling to search engines that you have put in work to turn your web page into as good of a resource as possible.
+Outbound links help SEO by signaling to search engines that you have put in work to turn your web page into as good a resource as possible.
 In other words, it is your contribution to a better internet experience for users.

 Additionally, outbound links help you back up your arguments and add substance to them.
 Outbound links can also build trust and even relationships with other businesses – which can ultimately be favorable for both of you in the long term.